-The Rover Control experience does not require specialized equipment.
-Standard laptops and an internet connection capable of video conferencing are sufficient.
-An orientation to controlling the rover is included in the experience.
-The entire experience will be facilitated by us to support your students through their mission.
+An orientation for the students to their roles and how to complete the mission is included in the experience.
+The entire experience will be facilitated by staff from Let’s Talk Science, Canadensys, and Avalon Space to support students through their mission.

 Will the Rover controlled by students be on the Moon?

 While eventually, Canada will put a rover on the moon, this prototype will be located at the Canadensys’ office in Stratford, Ontario.
 The rover will be driving in a lunar-like environment designed to mimic the terrain and lighting conditions at the South Pole of the Moon.